 - Physics Education

-Students interested in undergraduate research in the Department of Physics are encouraged to read How to get Involved in Undergraduate Physics Research.
+Students interested in undergraduate research in the Department of Physics are encouraged to read the How to get Involved in Undergraduate Physics Research guide.
 Feel free to contact the Physics advisors with any questions regarding undergraduate research.

-If you'd like to earn credit for your research, please follow the below instructions.
+If you are already involved in undergraduate research and you would like to earn course credit, please follow the below instructions.

 - Confirm with your research advisor that you have their permission to sign up for the research for credit course.

 - Figure out how you'd like to be graded.
 The default grading scale for Physics 4998 and 4998H is A-E, which does affect your GPA.
-If you and your research advisor would rather you take the course as Pass/Non-Pass, please indicate this prior to asking your advisor to sign you up.
+If you and your research advisor would rather you take the course as Pass/Non-Pass, please indicate this prior to asking your advisor to enroll you.

-- Email Lindsey Thaler (firstname.lastname@example.org) and ask her to enroll you in research credit.
+- Email your physics academic advisor (likely Lindsey Thaler or David Zach) and ask to be enrolled in research credit.
 Please include the following information:

 - Which class you'd like.
 If you are not a senior working on a senior thesis, you will enroll in 4998 or 4998H (for honors students).
 If you are a senior working on a senior thesis, you will enroll in Physics 4999 or 4999H (honors students)